James N. Ingle, MD, FASCO

 Identifying genetic markers that can help select the right endocrine therapy in patients with hormone receptor-positive breast cancer.

-Approximately one million patients per year are diagnosed globally with estrogen receptor (ER)–positive breast cancers, which rely on estrogen to grow.
+Every year, approximately one million women globally are diagnosed with estrogen receptor (ER)–positive breast cancers, which rely on estrogen to grow.
 This makes them a candidate for endocrine therapy, such as tamoxifen and aromatase inhibitors (AIs), which interfere with hormone signaling.
 While these therapies are successful in many patients, some do not experience the same benefit and side effects of these treatments can be so harsh that patients suspend therapy.
 Drs.
 Ingle, Wang, and their teams are studying how a patient’s genetic makeup can affect tolerance and response to endocrine therapy so that the most effective drugs can be selected.
-Their findings will ultimately enable doctors to select the best therapy to prevent breast cancer or breast cancer recurrence in women at high risk of the disease.
+Their findings will ultimately enable doctors to select the best therapy to prevent breast cancer or breast cancer recurrence in individuals at high risk of the disease.

 James N. Ingle, MD has served in multiple leadership positions within the Mayo Clinic Cancer Center (MCCC); founding Director of the Mayo Clinic Breast Cancer SPORE in 2005; the first chair of the North Central Cancer Treatment Group (NCCTG) in 1978; chair of the NCCTG Breast Committee for 22 years beginning in 1977; chair of the Mayo Clinic Breast Cancer Clinical Trials Committee from for 27 years beginning in 1982; Associate Director for Clinical Research in the MCCC; co-leader of the Women’s Cancer Program in the MCCC; and Associate Director for cancer-related activities for a K30 Clinical Research Training Program Grant.
 He also served as Director of the SPORE Career Enhancement Program and as Director of the Developmental Research Program.